Richard Washbourn

-Biography
+Early life

 Born in Sumner, New Zealand, on 14 February 1910, Washbourn was the son of Henry Everley Arthur Washbourn and Sydney Laing Washbourn (née Sinclair).
 His oldest sister was the artist Enga Washbourn.
 He was educated at Nelson College from 1919 to 1927.
 As a 13-year-old, he rescued a man from drowning in the Maitai River.

 Washbourn joined the Royal Navy as a special entry cadet in January 1928 after leaving school, serving for the next eight years in HMS Erebus, HMS London, HMS Warspite and HMS Diomede.
 In 1933, he won the Goodenough Medal for gunnery, and he also received the Robert Megaw Memorial Prize for 1932–1933, awarded to the sub-lieutenant achieving the highest marks in the examinations for lieutenant.
 From 1936 to 1937, he became a gunnery specialist, and won the Commander Egerton Memorial Prize in 1937 for the gunnery lieutenant achieving the best examination in practical gunnery.
 He was posted to HMS Excellent in 1938 and HMS Achilles the following year.

+Second World War

-Washbourn served with the Royal Navy and then RNZN during the Second World War.
+Washbourn served with the Royal Navy and then Royal New Zealand Navy during the Second World War.
 He was appointed a Companion of the Distinguished Service Order (DSO) in 1940 for his actions while serving in HMS Achilles during the Battle of the River Plate.
 His citation read:Lieutenant Richard E. Washbourn, ... who, when early in the action several splinters struck the Gun Director Tower, at once killing three men and wounding two others inside the tower, though wounded on the head by a splinter which half stunned him and killed the man behind him, continued to control the main armament with the utmost coolness.
 He set a magnificent example to the rest of the Director Tower crew, who all stood to their posts and made light of the incident.
 Thus the Primary Control kept working and secured throughout the action a high rate of hits on the enemy.

 Washbourn remained with Achilles until 1942, when he returned to HMS Excellent.
 He transferred to HMS Anson in 1943.
 On 27 March 1943, he married June Beatrice Medwin Herapath at St Mary Abbots in Kensington, London, and the couple went on to have two children.
 Washbourn spent the last two years of World War II at the Admiralty Gunnery Establishment.